 Other Text

-A footnote is any additional information, explanation, or comment related to the main text that is located at the bottom of the page.
+- Footnotes - A footnote is any additional information, explanation, or comment related to the main text that is located at the bottom of the page.
 All footnotes within the IEEE format paper should be numbered and followed in consecutive order within the body of the paper.
 The numbers, both within the text and in the actual footnotes, should be marked with superscripts.
 Within the body of the paper, the superscript footnote numbers should always be placed after the punctuation marks, such as parentheses, commas, and periods.
 However, if the sentence is a compound one, the numbers should be placed before the punctuation marks, such as semicolons, dashes, colons, and quotation marks.
-The actual footnotes should be placed at the bottom of the page where the cited information is located. - List in Text
+The actual footnotes should be placed at the bottom of the page where the cited information is located.
+Footnotes follow the same structure in IEEE conference format, which is used for research papers submitted to IEEE-sponsored conferences.

 Example: According to the IEEE Computer Society, the most crucial areas of computer science are: 1) algorithms and data structures; 2) theory of computation; 3) computer elements and architecture; and 4) programming methodology and languages.